hstarmans/ldgraphy/README.md

 Work in Progress
 ----------------
 The project is work on progress.
 Currently, it is possible to reach a phase-locked loop with the Hexastorm and sent lines to the scanner via Python 3.
+A resolution below 100 micrometers can be obtained.
 The stepper motors can be moved and homed via the limit switches.
 The scanhad is mounted on a frame.
 The power of the laser can be set via a digital potentiometer.